Temporal Nuances of Coordination Network Semantics: The State of the Art of Coordination Detection

-Since $2019$, attempts have been made to create general coordination detection frameworks \cite{Pacheco2021icwsm,Nizzoli2020,weber2020coord} which reveal frequent indirect connections between accounts based on common actions.
-These include retweeting the same tweet \cite{Pacheco2021icwsm,weber2020coord}, using the same URL \cite{CaoCLGC2015urlsh,magelinski2021}, similar text \cite{graham2020virus}, and similar media \cite{Pacheco2021icwsm}, and any other `behavioural trace' \cite{Pacheco2021icwsm} that could link accounts (e.g., swapping account names \cite{Pacheco2021icwsm} or activity patterns \cite{Dawson2019}).
-They result in coordination networks of accounts linked by edges weighted by the evidence linking them, and are referred to variously as `user similarity networks' \cite{Nizzoli2020}, `latent coordination networks' \cite{weber2020coord}, or, when explicitly referring to the temporally constrained nature of the coordination, `synchronized action networks' \cite{magelinski2021}.
-HCCs within these coordination networks may be simple connected components \cite{Pacheco2021icwsm}, or obtained by filtering edges by weight \cite{Pacheco2021icwsm,weber2020coord} or cluster detection methods (e.g., $kNN$ \cite{CaoCLGC2015urlsh}, FSA\_V \cite{weber2020coord}, multi-resolution filtering \cite{Nizzoli2020} or multi-view modularity \cite{magelinski2021}).
+Since at least $2019$, attempts have been made to create general coordination detection frameworks \cite{magelinski2022,Nizzoli2021,Pacheco2021icwsm,weber2021coord} which reveal frequent indirect connections between accounts based on common actions.
+These include retweeting the same tweet \cite{Keller2019,Pacheco2021icwsm,weber2021coord}, using the same URL \cite{CaoCLGC2015urlsh,magelinski2022,ratkiewicz2011,weber2021coord}, similar text \cite{graham2020virus}, and similar media \cite{Pacheco2021icwsm,Yu2021}, and any other `behavioural trace' \cite{Pacheco2021icwsm} that could link accounts (e.g., swapping account names \cite{Pacheco2021icwsm} or activity patterns \cite{Dawson2019}).
+Coordination networks of accounts linked by edges weighted by the evidence linking them are the result, referred to variously as `user similarity networks' \cite{Nizzoli2021}, `latent coordination networks' \cite{weber2021coord}, or, when explicitly referring to the temporally constrained nature of the coordination, `synchronized action networks' \cite{magelinski2022}.
+HCCs within these coordination networks may be simple connected components \cite{Pacheco2021icwsm}, or obtained by filtering edges by weight \cite{Pacheco2021icwsm,weber2021coord} or cluster detection methods (e.g., $kNN$ \cite{CaoCLGC2015urlsh}, FSA\_V \cite{weber2021coord}, multi-resolution filtering \cite{Nizzoli2021} and multi-view modularity \cite{magelinski2022}).
+While many approaches in the literature are validated through case studies and examples, a range of computational validation techniques also exist confirming the value of a network-based approach \cite{weber2021coord}.